 For many years now, the Aquatech Innovation Award has been granted to the most innovative product, service or solution in the water industry.
 A line-up of top-notch innovative technologies, most of them world firsts, will be selected by an expert jury.
-The contenders compete for the overall title, and the winner will be revealed during the opening ceremony of the Amsterdam International Water Week and the Aquatech Amsterdam exhibition on 4 November.
+The contenders compete for the overall title, and the winner will be revealed during the opening ceremony of the Amsterdam International Water Week and the Aquatech Amsterdam exhibition.